 The School of Culture, History and Language (CHL) in College of Asia and the Pacific (CAP) is one of the largest concentrations of specialists on the Asia-Pacific region in the world.
-About 80 academics and 130 PhD candidates carry out research Japan, China, Indonesia, the Pacific Islands, Korea, Thailand, Vietnam, Malaysia, Singapore, Timor Leste, Mongolia and Burma (Myanmar), drawing on a range of disciplines that include anthropology, archaeology, linguistics, history, political science, religious studies, cultural studies and literature.
+An interdisciplinary community of academic staff and PhD candidates carry out research Japan, China, Indonesia, the Pacific Islands, Korea, Thailand, Vietnam, Malaysia, Singapore, Timor Leste, Mongolia and Burma (Myanmar), drawing on a range of disciplines that include anthropology, archaeology, linguistics, history, political science, religious studies, cultural studies and literature.
 Research in CHL emphasises facility in languages of Asia and the Pacific.

 Each PhD student works with a supervisory panel matched to the student's interests and needs, drawn from the academic staff of CHL; outside supervisors can be recruited if appropriate.
 CHL normally provides office space and computer facilities to full time students who are resident in Canberra, and offers the possibility of applying for a research grant of $7000 to assist in fieldwork expenses and professional development (including conference attendance).